MartinThoma/MartinThoma.github.io/content/2020-03-23-corona-virus.md

 The [Coronavirus](https://en.wikipedia.org/wiki/Coronavirus) causes the [Coronavirus disease 2019](https://en.wikipedia.org/wiki/Coronavirus_disease_2019), in short: COVID-19.

 It is sometimes also called Wuhan virus ([nature.com, 2020-01-21](https://www.nature.com/articles/d41586-020-00146-w)), Fox News calls it ["chinese" coronavirus (2020-03-12)](https://www.youtube.com/watch?v=QI-9v-TdshU), [Trump, 2020-03-18](https://www.youtube.com/watch?v=7zatCqqRY_I).
 Especially in the US I have heard the term "foreign virus" pretty often. **Those names should not be used.** It should not be called like this, because it doesn't add anything to the discussion.
 "Coronavirus" is short, everybody knows what is meant.
-Adding "Wuhan", "Chinese" or "foreign" only strengthens racial biases.
+Adding "Wuhan", "Chinese" or "foreign" only strengthens racism and [Xenophobia](https://en.wikipedia.org/wiki/Xenophobia).
 There are several other examples of viruses in the past where we didn't use this naming:

 * [2009 flu pandemic](https://en.wikipedia.org/wiki/2009_flu_pandemic): Commonly known as swine flu.
 Nobody said "Mexican virus"
 * [2015–16 Zika virus epidemic](https://en.wikipedia.org/wiki/2015%E2%80%9316_Zika_virus_epidemic): Nobody said "Brazilian virus"